Sicard of Cremona: Biography

-On 4 June 1196, Pope Celestine III issued a mandate to Bishop Sicardus, to intervene against the neighbors and patrons of the church of Santa Croce in Cremona, which belonged de jure to the monastery of Nonantola; they had detained the prior and chaplain unlawfully, and should be warned to return the church to the Abbot and monastery of Nonantola and to make restitution for the vinyard belonging to the church which they had plundered.
+On 4 June 1196, Pope Celestine III issued a mandate to Bishop Sicardus, to intervene against the neighbors and patrons of the church of Santa Croce in Cremona, which belonged de jure to the monastery of Nonantola; they had detained the prior and chaplain unlawfully, and should be warned to return the church to the Abbot and monastery of Nonantola and to make restitution for the vineyard belonging to the church which they had plundered.
 The bishop was in Pavia on 26 August 1196, where he subscribed a charter of Henry VI.
 Henry died on 28 September 1197, and Pope Celestine on 8 January 1198.
 In northern Italy, one petty war after another disturbed the political and ecclesiastical scene, Milan and Cremona struggling again over Crema, while in Germany there were two contenders for the imperial crown, Otto of Brunswick and Philip of Swabia.
 Innocent III was elected pope on 8 January 1198.

 In 1203 he followed the papal legate Cardinal Peter of Capua to the East during the Fourth Crusade.
 As they were returning in 1204, by way of Constantinople, to make a report on operations in the east, Sicardus conducted ordinations in Hagia Sophia on the legate's invitation, on 18 December 1204.
 How long he remained in Constantinople is not known, but the Legate, Cardinal Peter, received an angry letter from Pope Innocent III, dated 17 February 1205, berating him for leaving his post in the Holy Land.

 Sicardus had certainly returned to Cremona by 16 December 1205, when he received the rights of patronage over the church of All Saints in Cremona from its former patron.
 In 1206, he was appointed, along with the Archdeacon and Canon Peter of Parma, to a commission against Mantua, which was building a bridge over the Zara River and erecting a fort, which threatened Reggio; the commission was granted power to impose an interdict on Mantua.

 He supported Frederick II against the Holy Roman Emperor Otto IV of Braunschweig.

 Sicardo died in Cremona on 8 June 1215.
 Two days before his death, however, several Canons issued a call for an electoral meeting to choose his successor.
 They duly met and elected the Archpriest Dompnettum.
 One of the Canons chose to appeal to the Holy See.
 When Pope Innocent heard of the circumstances of the election, he immediately quashed the election, and on 3 December 1216, announced that he had consecrated a new bishop for Cremona.